j3din00b/XeroHub/content/iso.md

 {{< youtube lsYg6-wUWXw >}}

-What it isn't, is a distribution like **Ubuntu** or **Mint** that takes care of everything for you.
+What it isn't, however, is a distribution like **Ubuntu** or **Mint** that takes care of everything for you.
 While I’ve taken care of the main setup process and included the *Toolkit*, things like drivers and additional configuration, making it your own will be up to you.
 That’s the essence of **ArchLinux**, a *Do-It-Yourself* distro.
 If the appearance led you to believe otherwise, I apologize, as that wasn’t the intention.

 ### How To get ISO